|

 "Two or three of us have made a very careful search of all the histories of the French Revolution to be found in the Congressional Library, in an effort to find some authority for this statement concerning this decree suppressing the Bible; but thus far we have been utterly unable to find any reference to any such action."

-Thus we can see that the actual events of the French Revolution do not support the SDA teaching.
+Thus, the actual events during the French Revolution and their timing do not support the SDA teaching.

 4. Does France fit the symbols of "Sodom" and "Egypt"?

-Revelation Seminars claims France "was grossly immoral (Sodom) and atheistic and God-hating (Egypt)."
+SDA Revelation Seminars claims that France "was grossly immoral (Sodom) and atheistic and God-hating (Egypt)."
 However, they provide no evidence the French were any more immoral than any other nation in Europe.
-Seventh-day Adventists claim that Egypt represents atheism because of Pharoah's statement:
+SDAs claim that Egypt represents atheism because of Pharoah's statement:

 Who is the Lord, that I should obey his voice...?
 I know not the Lord.
 (Ex.
 5:2)

-To claim Egypt is atheistic based upon this single verse is utterly contrary to Scripture.
+To claim Egypt is atheistic based upon this single verse is utterly contrary to Scripture, as well as contrary to the historical and archaeological record of Egypt.
 The Egyptians were very religious, especially during the time of the Exodus, when God said He would execute judgment against the "gods of Egypt" (Ex.
 12:12).
 Why would an atheistic country have gods?

 Later, Jeremiah prophesied of Egypt: